 Surfactants are generally classified according to the nature of the hydrophilic group as follows: 1.
 Anionic surfactants.
 The surface-active portion of the molecule bears a negative charge, for example, $RC_6H_4SO_3^-Na^+$ (alkylbenzene sulfonate), $C{12}H{25}SO_3^-Na^+$ (sodium dodecyl sulfate).
 2. Cationic surfactants.
-The surface-active portion of the molecule bears a positive charge, for example, $RN(CH_3)3^+CI^-$ (quaternary ammonium chloride).
+The surface-active portion of the molecule bears a positive charge, for example, $RN(CH_3)3^+Cl^-$ (quaternary ammonium chloride).
 3. Nonionic surfactants.
-The surface-active portion of the molecule bears no apparent ionic charge, for example, RCOOCH2CHOHCCH2OH (monoglyceride of long-chain fatty acid).
+The surface-active portion of the molecule bears no apparent ionic charge, for example, $RCOOCH_2CHOHCCH_2OH$ (monoglyceride of long-chain fatty acid).
 4. Zwitterionic surfactants.
-Both positive and negative charges are present in the surface-active portion, for example, $RN^+H_2CH_2COO^-$ (long-chain amino ac-id).

-2.2 Foam

-2.2.1 Foam Formation

-Foam is a colloidal gas phase dispersed in a liquid phase.
-It is produced when air or another gas is introduced beneath the surface of a liquid and then the liquid is expanded to enclose the gas with a network of interconnected liquid films called lamellae (Rosen, 2004).
-In order to form foam, two conditions must be fulfilled (Holmberg et al., 2003).
+Both positive and negative charges are present in the surface-active portion, for example, $RN^+H_2CH_2COO^-$ (long-chain amino acid).
+2.2 Foam 2.2.1 Foam Formation Foam is a colloidal gas phase dispersed in a liquid phase.
+It is produced when air is introduced below the surface of a liquid and the liquid is σ expanded to enclose the gas with a network of interconnected liquid films called lamellae (Rosen, 2004).
+There are two conditions to form foam.
 Firstly, surface activity of a foaming solution must be sufficiently high.
 Because the foam formation involves the expansion of air-water interface, the amount of newly created surface will be greater at a lower surface tension (Adamson and Gast, 1997).
-Therefore, a surfactant is required to reduce the surface tension and cause the formation of foam faster than its breakdown, as shown in Figure 2.2.
-Secondly, the liquid film must provide sufficiently high foam stability as described in section 2.2.3.
+Therefore, a surfactant is required to reduce the surface tension and cause the formation of foam faster than its breakdown, as shown in Figure 2.3.
+Secondly, the liquid film must provide sufficiently high foam stability.

-Figure 2.2 Formation of foam (Rosen, 2004).
+Figure 2.3 Formation of foam (Rosen, 2004).

 2.2.2 Structure of Foam

+σ

 Foam contains a high-volume fraction of gas dispersed in a liquid.
 The structure of gas cell consists of thin liquid film and there are two-side films which are called the lamellae of the foam where three bubbles generally meet.
-The joining area of the bubbles is called the Plateau border or Gibbs triangle, as shown in Figure 2.3.
+The joining area of the bubbles is called the Plateau border or Gibbs triangle, as shown in Figure 2.4.
 Most of the water in the foam is found in the plateau border.
 Thus, the plateau border will play an important role in the drainage of water (Adamson and Gast, 1997).

-Figure 2.3 Plateau border at point of meeting of three bubbles (Rosen, 2004).
+Figure 2.4 Plateau border at point of meeting of three bubbles (Rosen, 2004).
 Foam can be categorized into two types as follows:

-- 1. Spherical foam (Kugelschaums).
-A fresh foam consists of nearly spherical gas bubbles separated by rather thick films of viscous liquid produced, as shown in Figure 2.4a.
-It is known as wet foam. - 2.
-Polyhedral gas cells (Polyederschaums).
-After a long period of time, foam contains mostly gas phase separated by thin films with polyhedral shape as shown in Figure 2.4b.
+1. Spherical Foam (Kugelschaums).
+A fresh foam consists of nearly spherical gas bubbles separated by rather thick films of viscous liquid produced, as shown in Figure 2.5a.
+It is known as wet foam.
+2. Polyhedral Gas Cells (Polyederschaums).
+After a long period of time, foam contains mostly gas phase separated by thin films with polyhedral shape as shown in Figure 2.5b.
 It is considered as dryer foams.